grame-cncm/digraph/README.md

 # Digraph library [![Build Status](https://travis-ci.org/grame-cncm/digraph.svg?branch=master)](https://travis-ci.org/grame-cncm/digraph)

-**Digraph** is a very simple, template-based directed graph library.
-It is not designed to be general, but to suit the needs of the Faust compiler.
+**Digraph** is a very simple, C++ 11 template-based, directed graph library.
+It is not designed to be general, but to suit the needs of the (next) Faust compiler.

 It is made of two files: